NielssBoss/LengthNestProMQ/README.md

-# LengthNestPro
+# LengthNestProMQ
-LengthNestPro is a free software application for one-dimensional nest optimization.
+LengthNestProMQ is a free software application for one-dimensional nest optimization.
 It minimizes scrap when cutting raw material lengths into shorter pieces or parts.

+It is an adaption of LengthNestPro from which the GUI is removed and RabbitMQ is integrated.

-To use this software, do the following:
+To use the software:
-  1. Install using .exe file
-  2. Open application
-  3. Enter part information in the top-left table
-  4. Enter nesting settings in the top-right table
-  5. Click Calculate

-This software is still a work in progress, and further functionality and improvements will be added in the future.
-If you have any questions, comments, or suggestions, feel free to email me at sweiss93@gmail.com
+  1. Create a copy of the secrets.default.json file in the config directory.
+  2. Change the values of the entries in the secrets.json file.
+  3. Run main.py
+  4. Add a message to a queue called: `stock_length_request_queue`
+  5. Get the response from the queue: `stock_length_response_queue`
+  6. Optionally view logs in logs directory